 The CAT exam is one of the most competitive entrance tests.
 You could miss out on clearing it by the slightest margin.

 To ensure that you have a robust preparation, you need a minimum of six months to prepare.
-So, if you are appearing for it this year, your preparation for CAT exam should have ideally started around May.
+So, if you are appearing for it this year, your preparation for the CAT 2021 exam should have ideally started around May.
 However, even if it hasn’t, here are some important CAT exam preparation tips that are sure to help you:

 - Over 50% of your preparation for the CAT exam should entail solving CAT mock papers and previous years’ question papers.
 You need to confront your weak areas and work on them.